CRUELTY PREVENTION: How You Can Make A Difference

 Cock Fighting (not legally defined): A person commits the offense of chicken fighting when he/she causes or allows a chicken to fight another chicken for sport or gaming purposes or maintains or operates any event at which chickens are allowed or encouraged to fight one another.

-MISDEMEANOR – any crime less serious than a felony, which is punishable by a fine or time spent in the county jail, as opposed to the penitentiary.
+MISDEMEANOR – any crime less serious than a felony, which is punishable by a fine or time spent in jail up to one year.

 FELONY– an offense punishable by a maximum term of imprisonment of more than one year.